drshahizan/learn-github/task/readme.md

 - Customizing your GitHub Pages site

 ## Projects for a repository
+- Using GitHub Projects to manage and organize tasks within a repository

 ## Conclusion
 - Recap of key GitHub features and concepts
 - Additional resources for further learning

+Feel free to make any adjustments or additions based on your specific requirements.